-Food safety programs are designed to help businesses identify and manage hazards to food safety.
-Most Safe Food Victoria licensed businesses must develop and implement a documented food safety program (FSP).
-DO WE TALK ABOUT COUNCIL REG BUS?
+Food safety programs help businesses identify and manage food safety risks.
+Most businesses licensed by Safe Food Victoria must develop and implement a documented food safety program.

 Food safety programs are based on Codex Alimentarius Commission’s HACCP system and guidelines, or Standard 3.2.1 of the Food Standards Code.